-In the decades since, “there’s been a tremendous amount of change,” Stichman says, noting that veterans now have access to judicial review of benefits claims, as well as better access to representation.
-Much of that change is, in fact, due to Stichman’s work at the National Veterans Legal Services Program (NVLSP), which he co-founded with David Addlestone in 1981, and where he has served as executive director ever since.
+In the decades since, “there’s been a tremendous amount of change,” Stichman observes, noting that veterans have better access to representation and can now obtain judicial review of benefits denials.
+Much of that change is due to Stichman’s work at the National Veterans Legal Services Program (NVLSP), which he co-founded with David Addlestone in 1981, and where he has served as executive director ever since.

-NVLSP’s next challenge involved advocating for veterans within that court.
-Over the next 30 years, NVLSP filed nearly 5,000 individual appeals with over a 90% success rate.
-In the landmark class action case Nehmer v.
-US Department of Veterans Affairs, NVLSP successfully represented in US district court Vietnam veterans who had been denied disability and death benefits for conditions related to exposure to Agent Orange.
+NVLSP’s next challenge involved advocating for veterans within the Court of Appeals for Veterans Claims.
+Over the next 30 years, NVLSP filed nearly 5,000 individual appeals, with a success rate of more than 90 percent.
+In addition, the landmark class action case Nehmer v.
+US Department of Veterans Affairs, NVLSP successfully represented in US District Court Vietnam veterans who had been denied disability and death benefits for conditions related to exposure to Agent Orange.
 That victory resulted in over $4.6 billion in retroactive benefits for Vietnam veterans.

 “The Nehmer case is the one we’re most proud of,” Stichman says.

 As executive director, Stichman oversees all of the cases that NVLSP takes on.
 “My love is the law reform cases,” Stichman says.
 “That’s always been my favorite part of the work.”
-And the most rewarding part of those cases, he says, is knowing that NVLSP is helping people get access to the benefits they need.
-“That’s why I went into law in the first place—to be able to help people who are underrepresented.”
+And the most rewarding part of those cases, he says, is knowing that NVLSP is helping people get access to the benefits they need: “That’s why I went into law in the first place—to be able to help people who are underrepresented.” n

-Posted May 30, 2019
+Posted May 30, 2019; updated August 21, 2019